On phase transitions of the Potts model with three competing interactions on Cayley tree: Recursive equations for Partition Functions

+To describe phases (Gibbs measures) of a given Hamiltonian on a Cayley tree, one has a correspondence between Gibbs measures and a collection of vectors $\{h_x\,, x \in V \}$, which satisfy a non-linear equation.
+The recursive equations~(\ref{eq4}) considered in this paper describe a vector function $\{(u_n\,,v_n), n \in \mathbb{N}\}$ which is a particular case of the above mentioned function $h_x$ obtained as $h_x = u_n$ if $x \in W_n$ i.e., depends only on the number of the generation set to which belongs $x$ but not on $x$ itself (see for example,~\cite{GTA, GR}).

-The number of the solutions of equation (\ref{eq4}) depends on the parameter $\beta=\frac{1}{kT}$.
+The solutions of the system~(\ref{eq4}) describe the translation-invariant Gibbs measures~\cite{P}.
+The number of the solutions of the equations~(\ref{eq4}) depends on the parameters $\beta={1}/{kT}$, $\theta$, $\theta _1$\,, $\theta_2$\,, $\theta _3$ and $h$.
 The phase transition usually occurs for low temperature.
 It is possible to find an exact value of $T^{\ast}$ such that a phase transition occurs for all $T<T^{\ast}$ where $T^{\ast}$ is called a critical value of temperature.

-Finding the exact value of the critical temperature for some models means to exactly solve the models.
+An attractive fixed point of a function $f$ is a fixed point $u_0$ of $f$ such that for any value of $u$ in a domain that is close enough to $u_0$\,, the iterated function sequence $u,\ f(u),\ f(f(u)),\ f(f(f(u))), \dots$ converges to $u_0$\,.
+An attractive fixed point is said to be a stable fixed point if it is also Lyapunov stable (see~\cite{Devaney} for details).